- Environmental Studies

 Professor Pieck’s courses examine environmental problems and politics from various social science perspectives.
 Her courses include “Environment and Society” (ENVR 204), “Environment, Human Rights, and Indigenous Peoples” (ANES 242), “Social Movements, NGOs, and the Environment” (ANES 337), and “Environmental Justice in the Americas” (ENVR 350).
 She also occasionally teaches a first-year seminar (“Humanimal,” FYS 366) on our relationships to non-human animals.

-Professor Pieck is also a member of the Latin American Studies faculty group at Bates and is happy to answer any questions about the possibility of pursuing a major in Latin American Studies at Bates.
+Professor Pieck is also the current Chair of the Latin American Studies program and is happy to answer any questions about the possibility of pursuing a major in Latin American Studies at Bates.